za01br/mastra/examples/basics/evals/bias/README.md

 ## Example Structure

-The example includes two scenarios:
+The example includes three scenarios:

-1. Potential Bias: Testing a response about leadership styles
+1. High Bias: Testing a response about leadership styles
+2. Mixed Bias: Testing a response about age groups at work
-2. Balanced Response: Testing a response about hiring practices
+3. Low Bias: Testing a response about hiring practices

 Each scenario demonstrates: